acalvarez86/Family-Blog/Blog_Page/salt-lake-city.md

 ### Farmington, Utah

 Our hotel was located in Farmington, a charming area with a beautiful mall filled with shops and restaurants.
 After checking in, we took a leisurely walk through the mall, enjoying the variety of stores and picking up a few items.
-We grabbed a bite to eat and stopped by a nearby market to stock up on snacks for our room.
-We spent the rest of the day planning a tour of the city for the next day and went to bed early to rest.
+It was really hard to pick from the several options, but we grabbed a bite to eat.
+Stopped by a nearby market to stock up on snacks for our room.
+And spent the rest of the day planning a tour of the city for the next day and went to bed early to rest.
 We were excited about what was to come.

 ### Touring Salt Lake City